tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 }
 ```

-The function takes pointer to command and replace last character with sign of end of string.
+This function takes pointer to command string in which last character need to be replaced with end of a string (\0) sign.

-Create function declaration in *nekoshell.h* as well
+Create function declaration in *nekoshell.h* as well.

 *nekoshell.h*